Are you taking new clients? How can I make an appointment?

 What about LGBTQ+ persons?

-What happens in an individual therapy session?
+What happens in a therapy session?

 Are you a religious therapist?